 I was diagnosed with blepharitis.
 I also have seborrhoeic dermatitis (perhaps rosacea), which has significantly improved.
 Recently, I got very bad allergy symptoms.
 My eyes and nose became extremely itchy, causing me to sneeze a lot.
 This morning when I woke up, I had trouble opening one of my eyes due to a dark yellow eye discharge.
 Apart from being itchy, my eye was blood red and dry (only one eye).
 I had never had this much discharge before, especially after cleaning my eyelids to treat my blepharitis.
 It terrified me.
 Could this be bacterial conjunctivitis due to the color of the discharge and that only one eye was affected?
 What are other possible explanations?

-Try using Gatifloxacin eye drops initially half-hourly on the first day and later you can taper to hourly dose next day and 2 hourly on the third day and so on.
-Just continue for 5 days, and you will be fine.
+Try using Gatifloxacin eye drops initially half-hourly on the first day, and later you can taper to hourly dose the next day and two hourly on the third day and so on.
+Just continue for five days, and you will be fine.

 My only concern is that you have associated blepharitis.
 This can be treated well by cleaning the eyelids with baby shampoo daily for a few months.
 Once blepharitis is controlled, your eye irritation, watering, and itching will come down.

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!

 .. syndrome is a condition which can best be managed but cannot be treated, since it is caused by multiple factors like age, environment, etc. The good thing is that it is not dangerous.
 You are already using Systane (Propylene glycol) and Ara gel (Hydrox Read full

 Do you have any eye allergy, itching, watering or redness that get worse in specific season ...
 At your age, the cause of excessive rubbing may be allergic conjunctivitis called vernal keratoconjunctivitis (conjunctivitis due Read full